-Kelly brings her innovative problem-solving skills, sound judgment, and strong ability to advocate to every matter she handles.
-Kelly focuses her practice on residential landlord-tenant, personal injury, and sexual abuse litigation.
+Kelly is a fearless and zealous advocate committed to seeking justice for individuals who have endured the unimaginable.
+Kelly is a compassionate and client-focused advocate who brings her innovative problem-solving skills, sound judgment, and strong ability to advocate to every matter she handles.
+Kelly focuses her practice on sexual abuse, sexual assault, and personal injury litigation.

 Before founding Kellogg & Van Aken LLP, Kelly practiced as a trial attorney at a prominent defense firm in San Francisco where she represented energy companies, automotive and consumer product manufacturers, and pharmaceutical and medical device companies in mass tort and high stakes personal injury matters.
 There, Kelly handled all phases of litigation, including case strategy, discovery and depositions, motion practice, mediation, expert discovery, and trial.